 3. Do domestic partners need to live together to qualify for health insurance?

 In most cases, domestic partners are required to live together to qualify for health insurance coverage.
-The requirement of cohabitation is often a way for insurance companies to ensure that the partnership is genuine and that the couple shares a domestic and financial relationship.
+The cohabitation requirement is often a way for insurance companies to ensure that the partnership is genuine and that the couple shares a domestic and financial relationship.
 Living together demonstrates a level of commitment and shared responsibilities.

 However, the specific requirements may vary between insurance providers, so it’s crucial to review the policy guidelines of your health insurance provider to determine if living together is a requirement for domestic partner coverage.